sahjaldu/physicsWeb/content/Work, Energy, and Power/Work-Energy Theorem.md

 The work-energy theorem states that:
 > The net work done by the forces acting on a body is equal to the change in the kinetic energy of the body.

-The work energy theorem is an [[Invariance|invariant]] law, meaning that it is the same in all reference frames.
+The work-energy theorem is an [[Invariance|invariant]] law, meaning that it is the same in all reference frames.

-The Work Energy only applies to individual particles and not [[Systems of Particles]].
+Also, the Work-Energy theorem only applies to individual particles and not [[Systems of Particles]].
 Each part of the object should behave in exactly the same way.

 For example, in a car crash, different parts of the car act differently in response to the crash and there is internal energy moving with the bending of the car, so we cannot apply the Work-Energy Theorem exactly.